r3trofitted/r3trofitted.github.io/_posts/2023-06-19-what-i-ve-been-reading-lately-june-2023.md

 a guy sincerely tring to be nice and amend.
 There are still a few cheap shots and several cases of self-justifications, of course, but given Mustaine's reputation, I was expecting a lot worse.

-## Dice Men: the origin story of Games Workshop
+## Dice Men: the origin story of Games Workshop (Ian Livingstone and Steve Jackson, 2023)

 My childhood owes a lot to Steve Jackson and Ian Livingstone, be it through their Fighting Fantasy books or [Talisman](http://www.harris-authors.com/talisman_history.html), for years my favorite board game[^2].
 And I always say